gegao-nc/fay067.github.com/index.md

 ## Ge Gao                       ggao5@ncsu.edu
 <img src="Ge19.jpg" height="200" width="150" />

-<font size="3">I am currently a PhD student of HINTS Lab with Dr. Thomas W. Price at North Carolina State University.
+<font size="3">I am currently a PhD student of HINTS Lab with Dr. Thomas W. Price at North Carolina State University(NCSU).
 I used to be a Master student of Game Innovation Lab with Dr. David M. Whittinghill at Purdue University.
 This page is used to show my previous work and what I am interested in now.
 Please feel free to contact me by email if you are interested in recruitment or referral.</font>

 -----------------------------------------------------------------------------------------------
 ### Education